ryanallen/words-of-my-perfect-teacher/README.md

 > I've cast off this millstone which drags us down into [saṃsāra](#saṃsāra).
 > I want no more of this devil's lure.

 Our sufferings are in direct proportion to the extent of our possessions.
 For instance, if you owned a horse you would worry that it might be carried off by an enemy or stolen by a thief; you would wonder whether it had all the hay it needed, and so on.
 Just one horse brings plenty of trouble.
 If you owned a sheep, you would have one sheep's worth of trouble.
-If all you had was a bag of tea<sup>*</sup> you could still be sure of having a bag of tea's worth of trouble.
+If all you had was a bag of tea[^a23] you could still be sure of having a bag of tea's worth of trouble.

-<sup>* This is a free translation of a <i>ja 'khor</i>, a measure which corresponds to four bricks of presset Tibetan tea.</sup>

 So reflect and meditate on how important it is to live in peace, following the old adage "without wealth, there are no enemies."
 Inspire yourself with the stories of the [Buddha](#buddha)s of the past and uproot all your attachment to money and property.
 Live on what you find like the birds, and devote yourself entirely to the practice of [Dharma](#dharma).